antoinecomp/projetFinance/README.md

 ## TO-DO list

-- Verify why the ema array of calculateAllEMA function which calculate the exponential arithmetic mean of the stocks is empty.
-Maybe we should add conditions on it.
-- create an actionDecision function which verify SMA and EMA gives the same output or not to create an array of decision by stocks : buy or sell
+- generate a message to a given number.
+- install it on a RaspberryPi
-- modulate the stocks we can have with different API with as much stocks we can.
+- modulate the stocks we can have with different API with as much stocks as we can.
+- are microdeals profitable ?
+Shouldn't we create a margin ?

+### Machine Learning project :

+Sometimes the prediction will be wrong.
+How can the program learn it was wrong ?
+- each time we predict it will go up or down and the reverse appears, we should store a boolean value saying True/False...
+And ..?

 ## Files